 You will hear a lot of financing jargon as you go through the process of obtaining a loan.
 One thing which can get confusing pretty quickly is the idea of being pre-qualified versus pre-approved.

 They sound the same, but they are quite different.

 Think of pre-qualifying as the first step of the two.
 It’s the information you submit to the lender.
 The lender will then provide an estimate of what you could qualify for if the information you submitted was correct.

 Pre-approval is when your information has been verified by the lender.
 It is the lender’s way of verifying they have reviewed your information and you will qualify for a certain amount based on this information.

 Being pre-approved can give you additional negotiation leverage when you make an offer on a home.
 Having this verification will show the seller that you should be able to complete the financing aspect of the home-buying process.

-Making an Offer to Buy a Home
+8. Make an Offer to Buy a Home

-Finding the home is the exciting part.
+Finding a home is the exciting part.
 You search and search and then one day you stumble upon “the one.”
 Or, you luck out and fall in love with the first one you tour.
 Either way, having a place you’re excited to move into is the motivation you need to move into the next phase.

 This is the part where having a very knowledgeable real estate agent will make it worthwhile for you.
 Making an offer to purchase a home shouldn’t be made lightly.
 Nor should you feel pressured to buy something right away because others are also looking at the home.